Department: Counseling and Psychological Services (CAPS)

 Counseling and Psychological Services supports students through ethical and responsive care and prevention.
 We foster the well-being of the diverse Mason community through psychological, learning, outreach, and consultation services.
 We provide high-quality training to emerging mental health professionals.
 We are committed to excellence in psychological and learning services by promoting student safety, enhancing emotional growth, and supporting academic success.

 The successful candidate will understand the dynamics of privilege and oppression, and the impact these have on equity, access, and opportunity in higher education and the workplace.
 This will be combined with a comprehensive understanding of intersectionality and the lived experiences of diverse students.

-Provides full range of clinical services including individual and group counseling, initial consultations, crisis intervention including after-hours consultation, and case management services;
+Provides a full range of clinical services including individual and group counseling, initial consultations, crisis intervention including after-hours consultation, and case management services;

 Provides consultation services to students/faculty/staff/family/others;

-Provides prevention, community education and outreach programming;
+Provides prevention, community education, and outreach programming;

 Participates in training activities such as providing individual supervision, co-leading and supervising therapy groups, providing trainee seminars, and contributing in the trainee selection processes;

 Coordinates referrals between CAPS and university or community service providers;